VillagerUnknown/VillagerCoin-LuckyCoins/README.md

 - Copper Cat - Kill Cats or search chests in Village Houses.
 Applies Speed.
 - Copper Chicken - Kill Chickens or search chests in the Village Fletchers.
 Applies Slow Falling.
-- Copper Sheep - Kill Sheep or search chests in the Village Sherphards.
+- Copper Sheep - Kill Sheep or search chests in the Village Shepherds.
 Applies Absorption.
 - Copper Iron Golem - Kill Iron Golems or search chests in the Village Armorers and Pillager Outposts.
 Applies Resistance.
 - Copper Wolf - Kill Wolves or search chests in Trial Chambers rewards. applies Strength and Speed.
 - Copper Zombie - Kill Zombies or search chests in Ancient Cities.
 Applies Night Vision.